What’s the REAL story behind Groundhog Day?

 Who is Rufus?
 Here in the western United States, there are no groundhogs.
 So, at Q13 News, we use Rufus.
 He’s a Mountain Beaver, but the funny thing is– he isn’t actually a beaver, he just looks like one.
 Specifically, his scientific name is aplodontia rufa.
 So, we call him Rufus.
 Basically, he’s a rodent just like the groundhog but lives only in a range that includes Western Washington, Western Oregon, and Southern British Columbia.
 Instead of living underground, he burrows in the sandy hillsides along Puget Sound and other similar waterways around the region.
 Rufus comes to Q13 News from the Discovery Park Environmental Learning Center.
 It’s hard to say how often Rufus is correct because of our generally mild winter climate here in the Pacific Northwest.
 But, expect us to post his prognostication just after sunrise on the 2nd.

 Other holidays: Groundhog Day isn’t the only holiday on our calendar with deep and somewhat bizarre origins.
 Meanings change over time– but there are other cross-quarter days still lingering on our calendars to this very day.
 May Day (halfway between the spring equinox and summer solstice) used to be called Beltane was a celebration to mark the beginning of the summer season.
 In many countries now, this is considered a workers’ rights holiday.
 Halloween (halfway between the fall equinox and winter solstice) used to be a harvest celebration of the coming darker half of the year.
-A time when the line between the living and the dead supposedly grew fuzzy and spirits could visit the world of the living.
+It’s also a time when the line between the living and the dead supposedly grew fuzzy and spirits could visit the world of the living.
 In Mexico, this is still recognized as “Dia de los Muertos” or Day of the Dead.
-In the US, now it’s when children dress in costumes and get candy knocking on neighbors’ doors.
+In the U.S., now it’s when children dress in costumes and get candy knocking on neighbors’ doors.

-So, regardless of what Phil in Pennsylvania or Rufus has to say about the forecast on Groundhog Day– spring officially starts in 2018 on March 20th at 8:15 am in the Pacific Time Zone.
+So, regardless of what Phil in Pennsylvania or our own Rufus has to say about the forecast on Groundhog Day– spring officially starts in 2019 on March 20th at 3:58 pm in the Pacific Time Zone.